gizzmo123456/AMS-Build/README.md

 of each field in the file.

 Once the pipeline is complete, the project is all set up.
-See the next section (Accepting Weebhooks), for information on setting the webhook, to automate the build trigger.
+See the next section (Accepting Webhooks), for information on setting the webhook, to automate the build trigger.
 All see 'Adding A User' section for information on setting up users for
 ```Web User Interface``` and allowing access to projects.